‘Contrary to recent speculation’: Browns respond to report they’re looking into new stadium - NewsBreak

 CLEVLAND (WJW) — The owners of the Cleveland Browns are responding to a report they are looking into a new stadium, possibly at a new location.

-Last week, Ken Prendergast with NEOtrans blog reported two sources close to the team said the Browns were leaning toward building a new stadium, instead of renovating the current FirstEnergy Stadium.City council calling on FirstEnergy to give up naming rights to Browns stadium
+Last week, Ken Prendergast with NEOtrans blog reported two sources close to the team said the Browns were leaning toward building a new stadium, instead of renovating the current FirstEnergy Stadium.Report: Browns pursuing new $1 billion stadium

 The report went on to speculate where two of those considered locations could be: The main post office, and another spot near East 13th Street.